Vuarnet District Medium Round Review

 - 9% Visible Light Transmission (category 3)

 - 97% HEV/Blue light blockage, 93% Infrared Blockage

 - Color: Amber/Brown, Material: Mineral Glass

 We also found that their mirror coating picks up smudges and grease fairly easily.
-They're easier to clean with a microfiber cloth than the Ray-Ban Clubmasters though, which seem to pick up dirt and filth from mysterious places.
+They're easier to clean with a microfiber cloth than a few of the others though, which sometimes seem to pick up dirt and filth from mysterious places.
 Overall, we think the quality of the Brown Lynx Vuarnet lenses are good, but their inability to handle variable lighting and lack of polarization is less impressive than the competition.

 The District Medium Rounds are a surprisingly comfortable pair of sunglasses for having no soft pads anywhere on the frame.
 The large lenses touched some of our testers' cheeks, but it was rare.
 Mostly they rested comfortably across the bridge of our noses.
 These specs have standard barrel hinges, which don't flex to accommodate a face wider than the frames.
 Since the Rounds are a large pair of glasses in general, we didn't find that to be an issue with their comfort.

 At 37 grams, these glasses are fairly heavy.
 They are also imbalanced.
 The weight of these shades is all in the front of the glasses, which lets them easily slide down your nose on a hot, sweaty day or when you look down.
 It also prevents them from being very secure when pushed on top of your head.
 All in all, the Vuarnets are pretty comfortable, but they have a few faults that we don't love.